CreativeCodingLab/TextAnnotationGraphs/README.md

 import TAG from "text-annotation-graphs";
 ```

-Then initialise the visualisation on an element, optionally specifying the initial data set to load.
+Then initialise the visualisation on an element, optionally specifying the initial data set to load and any overrides to the default options.
 For more details, consult the full API documentation.

 ```
 const graph = TAG.tag({
   container: $container,
-  data: <...>,
+  data: {...},
-  format: "json"
+  format: "odin",
+  options: {...}
 });
 ```